vernuntii/vernuntii/README.md

 [![Nuget][vernuntii-semver-parser-nuget-badge]][vernuntii-semver-parser-nuget]

 Vernuntii uses [Vernuntii.SemVer.Parser][vernuntii-semver-parser-nuget] to parse your version strings.
-If you want to use it too, then check out the [README.md][vernuntii-semver-parser-readme] for more informations.
+If you want to use it too, then check out the [README.md][vernuntii-semver-parser-readme] for more details.

 [vernuntii-semver-parser-readme]: ./src/Vernuntii.SemVer.Parser
 [vernuntii-semver-parser-nuget]: https://www.nuget.org/packages/Vernuntii.SemVer.Parser